The Ins and Outs (and Tight Squeezes) of Closet Design: 5 Space Planning Tips

 Clothing Rod Height – The Wrong Way

-The problem comes when closet designers design double-hang spaces, but also try to insert extra shelves or storage cubbies in between that top and bottom rod.
+The problem comes when closet designers design double-hang spaces, but also try to insert extra shelves or storage cubbies in there.
 I see this mistake a lot.
 Perhaps they believe that it makes the closet look nicer, or more interesting.
 But the reality is that the homeowner will have to get on a step-stool to fetch a shirt from the top clothing rod.
 The top rod shown below is likely about 8′ tall.

 Even more cubbies!
 Here is a second example, with extra cubbies!
 You’d need a taller stepstool to reach that top rod, which is likely at least 9′ tall.